-(b) if the Company is a feeder fund, information on where the master fund is established; Not applicable.
+(b) if the Company is a feeder Not applicable. fund, information on where the master fund is established;

-(c) if the Company is a fund of funds, information on where the underlying funds are established;
+(c) if the Company is a fund Not applicable. of funds, information on where the underlying funds are established;

-(d) a description of the types of assets in which the Company may invest; The Company may select investments from all asset classes, geographies and all parts of the capital structure of a business.
+Castelnau Group Article 23 Fund Disclosures (d) a description of the types of assets in which the Company may invest; The Company may select investments from all asset classes, geographies and all parts of the capital structure of a business.
 Both private and public markets are within the scope of the Company's investment policy.